aistabci/abci-docs/en/docs/tips/spack.md

 # Software Management by Spack

 [Spack](https://spack.io/) is a software package manager for supercomputers developed by Lawrence Livermore National Laboratory.
-By using Spack, users can easily install software packages by changing their versions, configurations and compilers, and then switch them when they use.
+By using Spack, you can easily install software packages by changing their versions, configurations and compilers, and then select necessary one them when you use.
 Using Spack on ABCI enables easily installing software which is not officially supported by ABCI.

 !!! note